Woman Slashes Boyfriend’s Face With Knife In Dispute, Police Say

 Baltimore County police were on the scene of a “violent domestic” in the unit block of Allegheny Ave.

-The man was taken to the hospital with a non-life-threatening wound, and the women was arrested at the scene.
+The man was taken to the hospital with a non-life-threatening wound, Tucker was arrested on the scene.

+She is currently being held without bail at the Baltimore County Detention Center pending a bail review hearing.

 Follow @WJZ on Twitter and like WJZ-TV | CBS Baltimore on Facebook